Class of 2021:

 researched and recreated the illumination techniques in medieval manuscripts with the help of a Carsons Undergraduate Research Grant.
 For years, her impressive results were displayed on the second floor of Eaton Hall, now they are available online under the title "The Painted Word".

 After graduation, Julie worked for a decade as an Administrative Assistant II at Willamette University’s Hatfield Library where she digitized, e.g., Willamette's fifteenth-century Book of Hours (view).
-She and her husband Jeremy Sparks (Computer Science, '01) now have a little son, Nolan, born in 2008.
+She and her husband Jeremy Sparks (Computer Science, '01) have two sons, Nolan and Theo.
 In 2012, Julie and her family moved to Colorado, where Jeremy now works at the University of Colorado, Colorado Springs.
-In Colorado Julie continues to write her food blog, persnicketypalate.com, and has just enrolled at the Nutrition Therapy Institute in Denver, CO, to become a master nutrition therapist.(8/2012)
+In Colorado Julie continues to write her professionally designed food blog, persnicketypalate.com.(10/2017)

 Astrid van Giffen (The Baarns, Netherlands), CLAS, arth, arts, cum laude